micheleorsi/datavisualization/installation-watt/README.md

   17. Wait for it to "build" your file
   18. When it’s ready, click "DOWNLOAD"
   19. Finally, expand the downloaded zip file and you will find the three files
-* sqlcommands.sql: a list of commands to compose the CSV file to use in datavisualization

 References
 ==========
 I used a lot of resources to help diving in the field of data visualization and geospatial data.

 Here they are:
 * [climate map produced by Berkely](http://coolclimate.berkeley.edu/maps)
 * [tool to select the best colors](http://colorbrewer2.org/)
 * [Choropleth Maps](http://synthesis.sbecker.net/articles/2012/07/18/learning-d3-part-7-choropleth-maps)